sudaraka/bahalu/README.md

 **WORK IN PROGRESS** - not suitable for production use.

-Immutable container (monad) implementations to support functional programming patterns in JavaScript.
+Monadic container implementations to support functional programming patterns in JavaScript.

 ## Meaning of the name